postsharp/Metalama.Samples/src/clone/clone-4/README.md

 [!metalama-project-buttons .]

-So far, we have built a powerful aspect that implements the Deep Clone pattern and has three pieces of API: the `[Cloneable]` and `[Child]` attributes and the method `void CloneMembers(T)`.
+So far, we have built an aspect that implements the Deep Clone pattern and has three pieces of API: the `[Cloneable]` and `[Child]` attributes and the method `void CloneMembers(T)`.
 Our aspect already reports errors in unsupported cases.
 We will now see how we can improve the productivity of the aspect's users by providing coding guidance.